 Flooded fields not only provide favorable growing conditions for rice, they also provide invaluable habitat for hundreds of species of wildlife.
 As noted by the California Rice Commission, rice “is the only crop that replicates the once-abundant wetlands.”
 In addition, we make water quality a priority on our farm and actually improve its quality as it flows from our fields back into the waterways.
 To learn more about the role of rice fields in the environment, visit the California Rice Commission‘s website.

 We regularly review our carefully selected growers, handlers, and processors to ensure food safety regulations and agricultural standards are consistently met.
 Our strict quality requirements, which range from kernel moisture to prepared rice appearance/flavor/texture, are routinely monitored from harvest through final processing and packaging.
 Our organic fields, as well as those of our growers, are certified to USDA Organic standards.
 All Eco-Farmed rice meets our Eco-Farmed criteria (See above for more information on our Eco-Farmed products).
 In addition, we verify that all of our rice is not genetically engineered, through our participation in the Non-GMO Project.
-Our facilities also meet the food safety & sanitation standards of AIB International.
+Our facilities also meet SQF Level 2 food safety standards.